-Parsing CSV and Excel Feeds with Pandas
+Parsing CSV and Excel Feeds with Pandas Permalink to this section

 Supply chain reconciliation pipelines rarely begin with pristine, versioned APIs.
 Procurement exports, warehouse management system (WMS) dumps, and legacy supplier portals still predominantly distribute inventory snapshots, purchase order acknowledgments, and freight manifests as flat files.
-While modern architectures increasingly favor structured payloads, the reality of multi-tier vendor ecosystems demands resilient, file-based ingestion.
-Within broader Ingestion & Parsing Workflows for Supply Chain Data, mastering Pandas for tabular feeds establishes the foundational layer before downstream contract enforcement, three-way matching, and inventory balancing occur.
+While modern architectures increasingly favor structured payloads, the reality of multi-tier vendor ecosystems demands resilient, file-based ingestion: headers drift between exports, character encodings shift by region, and Excel workbooks arrive with merged cells, trailing audit rows, and vendor-specific sheet layouts.

 PYTHON